Static spheres and Aschenbach effect for black holes in massive gravity: Introduction

 Following are some broad motivations for considering a massive theory of gravity.
 Einstein's gravity has had high success with experimental observation of several of its predictions, buoyed further with the most recent evidences coming from the LIGO collaboration~\cite{LIGO2017,deRham2014Review} pertaining to gravitational wave signals.
 Notwithstanding these triumphs, there continue to be other phenomena of paramount importance, foremost being the accelerated expansion of the universe, and the longstanding cosmological constant problem, among others, necessitating exploration of modified theories of gravity.
 One of the possibilities explored concerns massive graviton theories, looked into with motivation from hierarchy problems and strong connections with quantum theory of gravity~\cite{MassiveIb,MassiveIc}, which is within the ambit of recent observations~\cite{Abbott}, where novel limits on the graviton mass are obtained.
-We should mention that, massive theories of gravity have a good history, with the first models being constructed as early as 1939 by Firez and Paullo~\cite{Fierz1939}.
-These models of course have now undergone considerable modifications, most notably the the advent of new massive gravites\cite{BDghost,Newmasssive,dRGTI,dRGTII} which are being investigated actively\cite{NewM1,NewM2,NewM3,NewM4,NewM5,HassanI,HassanII}.
-Black hole solutions in these theories have interesting thermodynamic phases~\cite{BHMassiveI,BHMassiveII,BHMassiveIII,BHMassiveIV} with wide ranging cosmology/astrophysics applications, which should be helpful in identifying deviations from Einstein's theory~\cite{Katsuragawa,Saridakis,YFCai,Leon,Hinterbichler,Fasiello,Bamba}.
-Of interest to this work is an interesting class of massive theory of gravity proposed in~\cite{Vegh}, which has a well formulated holographic dual description.
-The model in~\cite{Vegh} has a singular metric, with other useful features of stability and absence of ghosts\cite{HZhang}, together with the presence of black holes\cite{PVMassI,PVMassII,PVMassIII,PVMassIV,PVMassV}.
-There are considerable advantages in constructing such massive theories of gravity, which have the necessary ingredients for addressing some of the aforementioned issues as elaborated in~\cite{Gumrukcuoglu,Gratia,Kobayash,DeffayetI,DeffayetII,DvaliI, DvaliII,Will,Mohseni,GumrukcuogluII,NeutronMass,Ruffini,EslamPanah:2018evk}: to mention one, it may be possible to understand the current observations emanating from dark matter \cite{Schmidt-May2016DarkMatter} and also correlating with the accelerating expansion of our universe where the requirement of dark energy component could be relaxed \cite{MassiveCosmology2013,MassiveCosmology2015}.
-Let us also mention in passing, the continued efforts in embedding massive theories of gravity in the string theory framework~\cite{MGinString2018}.
+We should mention that, massive theories of gravity have a good history, with the first models being constructed as early as 1939 by Firez and Pauli~\cite{Fierz1939}.
+These models of course have now undergone considerable modifications, most notably the advent of new massive gravites\cite{BDghost,Newmasssive,dRGTI,dRGTII} which are being investigated actively\cite{NewM1,NewM2,NewM3,NewM4,NewM5,HassanI,HassanII}.
+Black hole solutions in these theories have interesting thermodynamic phases~\cite{BHMassiveI,BHMassiveII,BHMassiveIII,BHMassiveIV} with wide ranging cosmology/astrophysics applications, which should be helpful in identifying deviations from Einstein's theory~\cite{Katsuragawa,Saridakis,YFCai,Leon,Hinterbichler,Fasiello,Bamba} .
+There are considerable advantages in constructing massive theories of gravity~\cite{Vegh} (see also the reviews~\cite{Hinterbichler:2011tt, deRham:2014zqa}), which have the necessary ingredients for addressing some of the aforementioned issues as elaborated in~\cite{Gumrukcuoglu,Gratia,Kobayash,DeffayetI,DeffayetII,DvaliI, DvaliII,Will,Mohseni,GumrukcuogluII,NeutronMass,Ruffini,EslamPanah:2018evk}: to mention one, it may be possible to understand the current observations emanating from dark matter \cite{Schmidt-May2016DarkMatter} and also correlating with the accelerating expansion of our universe where the requirement of dark energy component could be relaxed \cite{MassiveCosmology2013,MassiveCosmology2015}.
+Let us also mention in passing, the continued efforts in embedding massive theories of gravity in the string theory and holographic framework~\cite{MGinString2018,Geng:2020qvw,Geng:2020fxl}.
 Some recent developments in general theories of gravity are also on the thermodynamic front, where the cosmological constant is taken to a variable, giving rise to the concept of pressure and black hole chemistry program (see\cite{Ahmed:2023snm} and references therein), which has been explored extensively in massive gravity theories~\cite{Cai2015,PVMassV,PVMassIV,Alberte,Zhou,Dehyadegari,Magmass,Dehghani:2019thq,Hendi:2015eca,Akbarieh:2021vhv}.
 The issue of black hole microstructures in these theories have also been explored from the point of view of thermodynamic geometry with interesting results~\cite{Yerra:2020tzg,Yerra:2020oph,Yerra:2021hnh,Hogas:2021saw,Caravano:2021aum,Chabab:2019mlu,Wu:2020fij}.\\